Don’t Count Your Chickens Before They Hatch

 Consider this: If you had a chicken and it laid three eggs, does that mean you will soon have three more chickens?
 If you said yes, then as the saying goes, don’t count your chickens before they hatch.
 Why not?

 Because it’s not guaranteed that all three chickens will hatch successfully and survive.
-There are various complications that can occur during or leading up to the hatching process, which may result in the chicks not making it.
-Therefore, it’s possible that out of those three eggs, only two may survive, or even none at all if things go really poorly.
+There are various complications that can unexpectedly occur leading up to or during the hatching process, resulting in the chicks not making it.
+Therefore, it’s possible that out of those three eggs, only two survive, or none at all if things go really poorly.

 Tip: For additional phrases like this, we have you covered!
 Check out these phrases starting with “D” for a list of sayings that people regularly use in conversation.